 '''

 image_filename - Filename.
 Can be a relative path

 image_size - Size of image file in pixels

 image_subsample - Amount to divide the size by.
-2 means your image will be 1/2 the
+2 means your image will be 1/2 the size.
+3

-size.
-3 means 1/3

 '''

 Here's an example window made with button images.